The Problem :

 The Brief :

-The brief was to resurface what Guinness has always been : a brand full of human goodness, hope and communion - and translate that truth into a story America can call its own.
+Guinness didn’t just need visibility, it needed a voice.
+The challenge was to resurface its eternal belief in human goodness, hope, and communion and translate it into a story America could call its own.

 The Solution :